Witiko/doctoral-thesis/defense.md

 evaluation of the interpretable representations. ↷

-The second question asks whether and how are simple representations such as the surface forms such as words or math formulae less interpretable than the vectors used in sparse retrieval or even token embeddings, and in which sense are token embeddings interpretable.
+The second question asks whether and how are simple representations such as the surface forms of words or math formulae less interpretable than the vectors used in sparse retrieval or even token embeddings, and in which sense are token embeddings interpretable.

-The surface forms such as word or math formulae seem interpretable, since any part of them can be explained to a human.
-By contrast, we may not be able to recover the surface form from token embeddings, but, as I show in Section 6.1, we can use them to determine the grammatical and other properties of the tokens, which may not be obvious from the surface forms.
+The surface forms of words and math formulae seem interpretable, since any part of them can be explained to a human.
+By contrast, we may not be able to recover the surface form from token embeddings.
+However, as I show in Section 6.1, we can use token embeddings to determine the grammatical and other properties of the tokens, which may not be obvious from the surface forms.

 In my thesis, I did not attempt to quantify the interpretability, but let us assume that the surface forms are more interpretable than token